mattiamanzati/long-running-process/slides.md

 <!--
 And is this a problem that only happens in code due to external services?

-I would say that's not true, let's imagine the following:
+I would say that's not true, also in real life,  let's imagine the following:

 - Customer is seated to a table
 - The customer places his order for a steak